Stochastic Oscillator Trading Analysis & Stochastic Oscillator Trading Indicator Signals

 Overbought - Values Greater 70

-- Oversold values less than 30 level - a buy signal is generated when oscillator goes below 30% and then rises above this level.
+- Oversold values less than 30 level - a buy signal is generated/derived when oscillator goes below 30% and then rises above this technical level.

 Oversold - Values Less Than 30

-Trade Signals are generated when Stochastic Oscillator Trading Indicator Trading crosses these levels.
+Trade Signals are generated when Stochastic Oscillator crosses these technical levels.
 However, overbought/oversold levels are prone to whip-saws especially when market is trending upwards or downwards.

 - Forex Leverage & Margin FX Explanation & Examples